 The town of Derby is located on the tidal mud flats on the edge of the King Sound.
 It has the highest tidal range of any port in Australia.

-The boab tree is a major feature of Derby.
-It has been used as a street tree and many of the larger growing natural specimens have been preserved.
+The boab tree is a major feature of Derby and they are used as en entry statement of the main road into Derby.
+The Boab Tree is a protected species and many are transplanted to parklands, the golf course and road reserves so that they are not destroyed during development.
 The famous Boab Prison Tree is located 7 kilometres from the town.

-A high proportion of the population are employed in State and Commonwealth Departments or Instrumentalities such as Main Roads WA, Health Services and the Water Authority, and in providing services to outlying Aboriginal Communities.
+A high proportion of the population are employed in State and Commonwealth Departments or Instrumentalities such as Main Roads WA, Health Services and Education, and in providing services to outlying Aboriginal Communities.
 The remainder are small business people employed in servicing the mining, pastoral and tourism industries.

 How to get to Derby

 Derby is located 220 kilometres north east of Broome.
-Greyhound Australia offers a service north of Derby in the evenings and South of Derby in the mornings Monday to Saturday.
+Greyhound Australia offers a service five days a week between Broome and Darwin.

 Derby Bus Service offers a Derby to Broome Service three times a week.
-At present no airlines fly direct to Derby, flight are available into Broome with both Virgin Australia and Qantas.
+At present no airlines fly direct from Perth to Derby, flightsare available into Broome with both Virgin Australia and Qantas.

 Derby is the closest town and therefore the ideal stepping stone to the awesome gorges of the Gibb River Road and the spectacular display of the Horizontal Waterfalls and Buccaneer Archipelago.

-The Derby Leprosarium on the outskirts of the town was one of two in Western Australia that helped to contain an epidemic of the disease from the 1930s to the 1960s.
-Although Hansen’s disease still occurs throughout the Kimberley, It is now controlled by drugs.
+The Bungarun (formerly the Derby Leprosarium) on the outskirts of the town was one of two in Western Australia that helped to contain an epidemic of the Leprosary from the 1930s to the 1980s.
+Now known as Hansen’s Disease it still occurs throughout the Kimberley, but is now controlled by drugs.

 Communications have always been important for such an isolated town.
-Derby was famous in the 1920s as the terminus of the first scheduled aviation service in Australia.
-West Australian Airways Ltd. run by Norman Brearley, began this service with a first flight on December 5th, 1921.At one time the Perth to Derby service was the world’s longest passenger airline route.
-Wharfinger’s House museum tells the story of the aviation history of the town as well as the history of the Port.
+The first scheduled Airmail Service in Australia commenced on December 5th, 1921 between Derby and Geraldton.
+West Australian Airways Ltd. run by Norman Brearley, began this service and at one time the Perth to Derby service was the world’s longest passenger airline route.
+More information about Derby’s history can be found at Wharfinger House Museum.
+Check with the Visitor Centre for opening times.